stat133-sp19/hw-stat133-lucasoliu/workout01/report/workout01-lucas-liu.md

 arrange(shoot_overall, desc(percentage))
 ```

+    ##             name total.shots made.shots        percentage
+    ## 1   Kevin Durant         915        495 0.540983606557377
+    ## 2 Andre Iguodala         371        192 0.517520215633423
+    ## 3  Klay Thompson        1220        246 0.471311475409836
+    ## 4  Stephen Curry        1250        584            0.4672
+    ## 5 Draymond Green         578        245 0.423875432525952

 In this workout assignment, I used various techniques and tools that I learned throughout this class to visualize the shooting data of five basketball players.
 The purpose of this project was to gain experience using these visualization tools, and you can see the final data conclusions in the provided image at the top and the tables, where I plotted every shot that each player took and compared each player's shooting percentages with respect to 2 pointers, 3 pointers, and overall.
-  The first step involved cleaning the data and preparing it for analysis; this onvolved adding necessary columns such as the name of each player, and making data values more descriptive such as changing "no" to "shot_no".
+The first step involved cleaning the data and preparing it for analysis; this onvolved adding necessary columns such as the name of each player, and making data values more descriptive such as changing "no" to "shot\_no".
 I extracted meaningful summaries from each player's statistics as well, which can be found in the output file.
 Next, I visualized the player's statistics using the useful ggplot2 tool, and those conclusions can be found in the images file.
 Finally, I compiled all of the players together to create the image at the top, and various tables with descending shooting percentages to see how each player measured up.
 My takeaway from this assignment was that it was a great way to get hands-on experience of useful data analysis tools!